Its-suLav-D/Its-suLav-D/README.md

 ------------------------------------------------

 * 🌍  I'm based in WFH
-* ✉️  You can contact me at [sulav.txt@gmail.com](mailto:sulav.txt@gmail.com)
+* ✉️  You can contact me [Here] (https://www.linkedin.com/in/sulove-dahal-4499a2181/)
-* 🚀  I'm currently working on [Decentralized Housing Project](http://#)
-* 🧠  I'm learning Machine Learning, Blockchain Development, Data Structures & Algorithms
+* 🧠  I'm learning Machine Learning, Deep Learning, Data Analytics
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills